elixir-no-nels/nels-docs/docs/user-doc.md

 !!! note

-	If you need support in finding the proper end point for your data, please contact the ELIXIR Norway support desk by sending an email to [contact@bioinfo.no](mailto:contact@bioinfo.no)
+	If you need support in finding the proper end point for your data, please contact the ELIXIR Norway support desk by sending an email to [support@elxir.no ](mailto:support@elxir.no?subject=RDM)

 ## Import and export Galaxy histories to and from NeLS
 [usegalaxy.no](https://usegalaxy.no/) is directly connected to your data storage in [NeLS](https://nels.bioinfo.no/).
 We have made a function in the [usegalaxy.no](https://usegalaxy.no/) that can export a whole history including the data sets in that history as a single compressed file to [NeLS](https://nels.bioinfo.no/).